researchstudio-sat/webofneeds/documentation/configuration-logging.md

 * If you need expensive calculations to get the logging string make use of the `logger.isDebugEnabled()`, etc. function.

 # Exceptions
 Each exception has to be logged with an according message besides the stack trace.
-If there is no atom for a special message use
+If there is no need for a special message use
 `logger.warn("caught <NameOfException>:", e)`